Nobel-Justin/Oviz-Bio-demo/Fusion_Trans_Junction/markdown/Fusion_Trans_Junction-Manual.markdown

   - the first line should be the `header` as specified above.
   - `up_pos` and `down_pos` are genomic coordinates in the genome, currently we require the position must locate in `exon region` of relevant genes.
-  - `up_covlen` and `down_covlen` respectively stand for the distance fusion supporting reads extend from the junction position of upstream (5') and downstream (3') fusion partern genes.
-Note that the `up_covlen` and `down_covlen` are optional, i.e., these two columns could be deleted.
+  - `up_covlen` and `down_covlen` respectively stand for the distance extended from the junction position of upstream (5') and downstream (3') fusion partern transcripts.
+  - NOTE that the `up_covlen` and `down_covlen` are optional, i.e., these two columns could be omitted.
   - this file is easy to prepare from the result of common fusion tools, such as SOAPfuse.
 See more relevant information from SOAPfuse [wiki](https://sourceforge.net/p/soapfuse/wiki/Output_Files/) page.